The Holy Spirit or my conscience?

 I am complete in Christ

 Knowing and believing your completeness in Jesus Christ is vital.
-This knowledge provided in Colossians 2:10 (NKJV) is your identity in Christ.
-The verse specifically states that in Him, referring to Christ, you have been made complete.
+This knowledge, provided in Colossians 2:10 (NKJV), is your identity in Christ.
+The verse states that you have been made complete in Him, referring to Christ.
 This is one of the many good news in the Bible that must be grasped wholeheartedly.
 It is the hope of the gospel, and we are encouraged not to shift away from it -Colossians 1:23.

 You are complete in Christ not by your efforts but because all things hold together in Him Colossians 1:17; having the fullness of Deity in Him-Colossians 2:9.
 And all the treasures of knowledge and wisdom are hidden in Him- Colossians 2:3.
 This means in Christ, you are fulfilled.
 No more emptiness!